Stratifications of Newton polygon strata and Traverso's conjectures for p-divisible groups: Introduction

 \begin{Cor} Assume that $cd>0$.
 Then $n_D\leq\lfloor 2cd/(c+d)\rfloor$ with equality for some (isoclinic) $p$-divisible group $D$ of dimension $d$ and codimension $c$. \end{Cor}

 Our search for upper bounds of $n_D$ was guided by the Traverso truncation conjecture \cite[\S 40, Conj.~4]{Tr3} which predicts that $n_D\leq\min\{c,d\}$ if $cd>0$.
 This estimate is well-known if $\min\{c,d\}=1$.
 It is verified for supersingular $p$-divisible groups in \cite[Thm.~1.2] {NV1} and for quasi-special $p$-divisible groups in \cite[Thm.~1.5.2]{Va3}; for $|d-c|\le 2$ it follows indeed from Corollary \ref{Co-n-upper}.
 But Corollary \ref{Co-n-upper} also shows that the original conjecture is wrong in general, even for isoclinic $p$-divisible groups; the first counterexamples show up when $\{c,d\}=\{2,6\}$.
-For a fixed positive value of $m=\min\{c,d\}$, the natural number $\lfloor 2cd/(c+d)\rfloor$ can be any integer in the interval $[m,2m-1]$.
+For a fixed positive value of $t=\min\{c,d\}$, the natural number $\lfloor 2cd/(c+d)\rfloor$ can be any integer in the interval $[t,2t-1]$.

 Quantitative upper bounds of $n_D$ in terms of $c$ and $d$ can be traced back to \cite[Thm.~3]{Tr1}, where the inequality $n_D\leq cd+1$ is established.
 A weaker upper bound with a simpler proof can be found in \cite[Thm.~1]{Tr2}.
-More recently, \cite[Cor.~1]{GV} shows that $n_D\le cd$ if $cd>0$.
+More recently, \cite[Cor.~1]{GV} shows that $n_D\le cd$ if $cd>0$ and that $n_D\le cd+1-a_D^2$ if $D$ is not ordinary.

-A key result of \cite{GV} characterises $n_D$ as the minimal positive integer such that the truncation homomorphism $\End(D[p^{n_D+1}])\to\End(D[p])$ has finite image.
+A key result of \cite{GV} characterizes $n_D$ as the minimal positive integer such that the truncation homomorphism $\End(D[p^{n_D+1}])\to\End(D[p])$ has finite image, cf. \cite[Cor.~2 (b)]{GV}.
 Using this characterization, we prove Theorem \ref{Th-n-upper} in the case $a_D=1$ by a detailed analysis of Dieudonn\'e modules over $k$.
-The general case of Theorem \ref{Th-n-upper} follows by the going down principle, using the fact that $D$ is the specialisation of a $p$-divisible group over $k((t))$ with $a$-number at most one and with Newton polygon $\nu$ by \cite {Oo1}.
-It should be noted that the results of \cite{GV} and \cite{Va2} also allow a short proof of Theorem \ref{Th-semicont-trunc} (b) (see Remark \ref{7.13}); we provide as well an independent proof.
+The general case of Theorem \ref{Th-n-upper} follows by the going down principle, using the fact that $D$ is the specialization of a $p$-divisible group over $k((t))$ with $a$-number at most one and with Newton polygon $\nu$ by \cite {Oo1}.

 Assume that $D$ is equipped with a principal quasi-polarisation $\lambda$; thus $c=d>0$.
 The isomorphism number $n_{D,\lambda}$ is the least level $m$ such that $(D[p^m],\lambda[p^m])$ determines $(D,\lambda)$ up to isomorphism.
-Based on \cite{GV} and Theorem \ref{Th-n-upper} we prove in Subsection \ref{Se-p.q.p.} that $n_{D,\lambda}\le d$; this bound is optimal.
+Based on \cite{GV}, \cite{NV1}, and Theorem \ref{Th-n-upper} we prove in Subsection \ref{Se-p.q.p.} that $n_{D,\lambda}\le d$; this bound is optimal.